 REFER A CHILD

-Edmund Rice Camps QLD provides recreational, group based experiences for vulnerable children aged 8 - 16 years who are experiencing some form of disadvantage or marginalisation.
+Edmund Rice Camps QLD provides recreational, group based experiences for vulnerable children aged 8 - 16 years who are experiencing hardship, and would otherwise not have the opportunity.
 Our 1:1 ratio of volunteers to children provides a high level of support, enabling mentorship and positive role modelling for each individual on camp.
 We guarantee that our energetic and welcoming young volunteers will make a difference in the lives of all the young children who attend our camps!

 It's a fairly simple process, but we do ask for your support in getting to know the child as well as possible.
 This helps us inform and prepare our volunteers in order for them to best support the child on camp.

 We look forward to having you becoming a part of our community!